SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Introduction

-To this end, we propose a symbiotic interactive learning (SIL) framework.
-SIL reimagines human-agent interaction as a dynamic, co-adaptive process.
-Rather than treating the human as a fixed command source and the agent as a passive executor, SIL models both parties as adaptive systems that maintain and align their beliefs within a shared latent task space.
-This pushes beyond passive execution to active collaboration.
-For instance, in Fig.~\ref{fig:TradVsSIL}b, the agent not only sought clarification, but also contributed its observations and retained memory of the past interactions, \textit{``Here are some options: $\cdots$'', The last task I performed was $\cdots$}.
-This represents a fundamental shift from a master-apprentice model to an interaction built on mutual understanding through dialogue.
-Thus, our work makes the following key contributions: \begin{itemize} \item We characterise the unidirectional learning problem (i.e., master-apprentice model) in language-conditioned human-agent interaction, and propose SIL, a bidirectional symbiotic approach, that enables continuous mutual adaptation within shared latent task space. \item We introduce a novel method to explicitly represent, measure, and align human and agent beliefs using a shared latent representation, enabling targeted clarification and quantifying understanding. \item We develop a continual learning architecture with structured episodic and semantic memory to preserve knowledge across interactions, thereby mitigating catastrophic forgetting~\cite{kirkpatrick2017overcoming} of learned task representation. \item We conducted extensive evaluations of SIL across diverse task domains in both real-world and simulated environments.
-Our results, in contrast to the unidirectional baselines, showed significant improvements in human-agent interaction efficiency and robustness. \end{itemize}
+Motivated by these challenges, we propose a symbiotic interactive learning (SIL) framework that reframes language-conditioned HRI as a dynamic, co-adaptive process.
+Rather than treating humans as a fixed command source and agents as passive executors, SIL models both parties as adaptive systems that maintain and align their beliefs within a shared latent task space.
+This pushes beyond the passive action execution to active collaboration.
+For instance, given the ambiguous instruction shown in Figure~\ref{fig:TradVsSIL} (\textit{``go there and return here''}), the agent not only seeks clarification, but also leverages shared-context derived from prior interactions to proactively suggest likely interpretations (e.g., \textit{`Some options are: $\cdots$'}).
+Additionally, the agent contributed its observations and retained memory of past interactions (e.g., \textit{``The last task I performed was $\cdots$''}).
+This represents a crucial shift from the traditional methods toward interaction grounded in mutual understanding through dialogue.
+Accordingly, the primary contributions of this work are as follows: \begin{itemize} \item \textbf{Characterisation of unidirectional learning problem in language-conditioned HRI.} We analyse the limitations of the master-apprentice model, common with the SoTA language-conditioned HRI methods and introduce SIL, a bidirectional symbiotic framework that enables continuous, mutual adaptation between human and agent within a shared latent task space. \item \textbf{Shared belief representation and alignment.} We introduce a mechanism to explicitly represent, measure, and align human and agent beliefs through a shared latent representation, to enable targeted clarification, proactive suggestions, and quantifying understanding. \item \textbf{Continual learning with structured memory.} We integrate a continual learning architecture with structured episodic and semantic memory to preserve knowledge across interactions, and mitigate catastrophic forgetting~\cite{kirkpatrick2017overcoming} of learned task representation. \item \textbf{Extensive empirical evaluation.} We evaluate SIL across diverse task domains in both real-world and simulated environments, with the results showing significant improvements in interaction efficiency and robustness compared with the static unidirectional baselines. \end{itemize}